Problems with Body Odor?

 Can Natural Remedies Help Smelly Body Odor?
 Among the natural remedies available for this condition, products that oxygenate the blood can be useful as can cleansing for parasites and yeast.

 Depending on what the cause is, natural herbal, homeopathic or ayurvedic tonics that build the liver and kidneys or gently cleanse and detox one or both could be indicated.
-One such remedy is called Deodorite, from an Ask-a-Healer-Recommended company.
-Read more about controlling body odor naturally with Deodorite.
+Increasing fiber while avoiding beef and pork may help with body odor, as may the addition of herbs that are naturally rich in chlorophyll, such as wheat grass.
+You can also take chlorophyll in the form of a tablet or capsule.

 Health Disclaimer: This information on naturally controlling body odor is not presented as replacement for any necessary medical evaluation.
 Kidney and liver disease, and some of the other causes of offensive body odor, can be life-threatening.
 Be wise with your health.